openaq/aqi-hub/docs/indices/canada.md

 ## Background

-Canada’s AQHI accounts for three criteria pollutants: PM2.5, O3 and NO2.
+Canada’s AQHI accounts for three criteria pollutants: PM<sub>2.5</sub>, O<sub>3</sub> and NO<sub>2</sub>.
 The AQHI is reported as a daily and forecast value for the next 48 hours.

 The AQHI was first developed and applied by the Healthy Environments and Consumer Safety Branch of Canada in 2008 [^1] and was established to report on the health risk caused by pollutant mixing.

 Previous to the AQHI, Canada used the Air Quality Index (AQI).
-The AQI reported air quality based on specific pollutant levels and reported the maximum concentration as the value for that station.
+The AQI reported air quality based on specific pollutant levels and reported the maximum pollutant sub-index as the value for that station.

 ## Color scale